iriyak/BPatterns/README.md

 [![Pharo 13](https://img.shields.io/badge/Pharo-13-informational)](https://pharo.org)
 [![Pharo 14-alpha](https://img.shields.io/badge/Pharo-alpha-informational)](https://pharo.org)

-Scripting tool to search and rewrite the system using simple code examples defined by blocks.
+Scripting tool to search and rewrite the system using simple code examples defined by blocks (**B**lock patterns).
 It is based on the original Smalltalk rewrite engine but it does not require special syntax.

 ## Installation